How Ride the Lightning helped establish the metal genre

 It is also one of the first records that helped establish the vision of metal as a serious and thoughtful musical style.
 Something more than just kids screaming and making noise with ultra-distorted guitars.
 The L.A. formation in this album explored various themes that later will establish as metal groups and artists’ core topics.
-Suicide, depression, violent deaths, oppression, war, hopelessness before the powers-that-be, to mention a few.
+Suicide, depression, violent deaths, oppression, war, and hopelessness before the powers-that-be, to mention a few.
 All this, blended and topped with a generous dose of horror weltanschauung and iconology.
 In this work, the listener finds the instrumental The Call of Ktulu just named after the H.P.
 Lovecraft cycle of cosmic horror novels and short stories.

 The sonic stance